cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 Definitions for terms can be found under the Reference section.

+#Overview

+The following diagram illustrates the structure when using Cucumber:

+*<Alsak's illustration of
+* Maven
+* JUnit
+* Cucumber
+* Feature files
+* Step definitions
+* The application>*

-# Creating a Project (IDE)
+# Creating a Project

-This will describe how to start and set up a new Maven project for Cucumber

 ## Project Structure